shroukkhan/binance-trade-bot/README.md

 ## Bot-testing

-You can test the bot on historic data or with paper trading on live data to see how it performs.
-Papertrading is much faster but isn't as accurate as paper trading.
+You can test the bot on historic data with backtesting or with paper trading on live data to see how it performs.
+Backtesting is much faster but isn't as accurate as paper trading.

 ### Backtesting